dsherret/jsr-publish-on-tag/README.md

 # `@david/publish-on-tag`

-Publishes a package to JSR with a version based on the current tag.
+Publishes a package to JSR with a version based on the current git tag.

 This enables you to not have to store a version number in git and instead rely on tags for publishing.
-Additionally, it's a single line to add to your workflow file.
+The usage is a single line to add to your GHA workflow file.

 ## Usage

-Currently only works on GHA.
+Currently only works on GHA (PRs welcome for other CIs).

 1. Update your deno.json(c)/jsr.json(c) to have a zeroed out version: